makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 Executes an insert statement and return the ID of the newly inserted record.

-### Get Context Extensions

-**`DbContext GetContext<TEntity>(this IQueryable<TEntity> query)`**

-Gets the DbContext object that is used by the specified IQueryable<TEntity>.
-Returns null if the `IQueryable` object is not associated with a context.

 ### Unique Constraint Extensions

 **`DbContextOptionsBuilder UseUniqueConstraintInterceptor(this DbContextOptionsBuilder optionsBuilder)`**

-This method extends the `DbContextOptionsBuilder` object.
-It must be called from within the `OnConfiguring` override method in the database context.
+This method must be called from within the `OnConfiguring` override method in the database context.
 It attaches an interceptor to the context that captures unique constraint failures and throws a `UniqueConstraintException`.
 The exception contains a `UniqueConstraintDetails` property called Details which holds the schema, table name and field name that have caused the issue.
 The original exception is returned in the InnerException property.

-**`UniqueConstraintDetails GetUniqueConstraintDetails(this DbContext context, Exception e)`** **`UniqueConstraintDetails GetUniqueConstraintDetailsAsync(this DbContext context, Exception e)`**
+**`UniqueConstraintDetails GetUniqueConstraintDetails(this DatabaseFacade databaseFacade, Exception e)`** **`UniqueConstraintDetails GetUniqueConstraintDetailsAsync(this DatabaseFacade databaseFacade, Exception e)`**

-These methods extend the `DbContext` object.
+These methods extend the `DatabaseFacade` object.
 They are passed an exception and if it is a unique constraint failure then they return a `UniqueConstraintDetails` object which contains the schema, table and field names.
 If the exception is not the result of a unique constraint failing, then `null` is returned.
-These methods should be used in a catch block after executing some SQL (see `TestGetUniqueConstraintDetailsFromSqlTableAsync` in GetUniqueConstraintDetailsTests.cs for an example).
+These methods should be used in a catch block after executing some SQL (see `Test_GetUniqueConstraintDetails_EfCore` in GetUniqueConstraintDetailsTests.cs for an example).